Tag: vernon orioles

 The Record-Journal Expos and the Middletown Outlaws have each won two straight playoff games to advance to the Winner’s Bracket.
 The Expos, led by Charlie Hesseltine and the Outlaws, managed by Tony Franco will match up for the fifth time this season.

-Meanwhile, the Vernon Orioles and the Marlborough Braves will play each other as they vie for the winner of the Loser’s Bracket.
+Meanwhile, the Vernon Orioles and the Marlborough Braves will decide the winner of the Loser’s Bracket.

 Best of luck to all remaining teams!